bobfang1992/personal-blog/content/blog/why-golang/index.md

 fmt.Println(t.Format("20060102150405"))
 ```

 It formats a `datetime` object to `yyyyMMddHHmmss` format.
 But what is the deal with that special number?
-It seems that Golang core team has decided to use a specific time point, `"2006-01-02T15:04:05Z07:00"` is more readable than universal `"yyyyMMddHHmmss"` as a time format directive.
+It seems that Golang core team has decided a specific time point, `"2006-01-02T15:04:05Z07:00"` is more readable than universal `"yyyyMMddHHmmss"` as a time format directive.
 Why?
-I do not understand.
-But I can only guess how much energy are wasted to adopt to this style, which are forced to programmers through the standard library.
+I can hardly imagine.
+But I can only underestimate how much energy are wasted to adopt to this style, which are forced upon many programmers through the standard library.

 ---

 The list can go on, but let me stop here, as no programming language is perfect.
 I think you got the idea, Golang has some real issues it needs to deal with, but still it has become very successful.
 So why?
 What's the benefit?
 Why people like/still uses it despite its flaws?

+---

 # Money

-One factor that should not go unnoticed it that it has a trillion dollar company's backing.
+One factor that should not go unnoticed it that it has a trillion-dollar company's backing.
 I think it should be universally acknowledged by now that not every language are created equal.
 Apple has `Objective-c/Swift`, and Google itself has backed `Kotlin` and `Dart`.
 These languages all enjoyed some level of popularity.
 Are they the best languages?
 Maybe, maybe not.
 But if you want a language that are well maintained, and has the possibility of evolving, you would choose one that has some commercial backing, right?

 # Concurrency